 Whether you're here because of my new book, my essays in the New York Times, The Atlantic, or Pacific Standard, my TED talk—or because of the nice things Steve Pinker, Jared Diamond, Dan Savage, E.O.
 Wilson, John Green, Jeffrey Eugenides, and Abraham Verghese have said about my work— I hope you'll find something interesting that you weren't expecting!

-Here's a quick overview of my work: I do social justice work in medicine and science, and I do that through my research, writing, speaking, and advocacy.
+I do social justice work in medicine and science, and I do that through my research, writing, speaking, and advocacy.
 I’m constitutionally inclined to use evidence (especially historical and scientific evidence) to help create a more just present and future.
 I spend a lot of my energy pushing specific groups of people to be more evidence-based, particularly within controversies.

 Much of my professional energies has gone to using history to improve the medical and social treatment of people born with norm-challenging bodies, including people with atypical sex (intersex and differences of sex development), conjoinment, dwarfism, and cleft lip.
 The question that explicitly motivated the first fifteen years of my work is this: Why not change minds instead of bodies?